Derived properties [Beta]

 As a beta feature under active development, derived properties currently have some capability limitations.
 Many of these capabilities will become available over time as additional functionality is built.
 Current limitations are listed below:

-• OSv1 support: Queries may not contain both derived properties and any object types indexed in OSv1.
+• OSv1 support: Queries with derived properties may not contain any object types indexed using OSv1.

-• Interfaces: Queries with derived properties may not contain interfaces.
-Objects may implement interfaces if the interfaces are not explicitly referenced in the query.
+• Interfaces: Queries with derived properties may not explicitly reference any interfaces.

 • Text search: Derived properties cannot be used in text search or keyword filters.